arialdomartini/arialdomartini.github.io/_posts/2018-12-08-using-domain-language-in-fluent-builders.md

         .Build();
 {% endhighlight %}

-In the former case, when the entity is built a lot of information, completely irrilevant to the specific test case, is mentioned.
+In the former case, when the entity is built a lot of information, completely irrelevant to the specific test case, is mentioned.
 The resulting test is harder to understand and in general less expressive.

 Yet, this information is needed, so the builder cannot refrain from filling all the needed entity's fields.